 2012 reference article surveying new sites, tools, and concepts that are part of the evolving field of data journalism.

-2012 study from Vanderbilt University on the demographics, motivations and outcomes of double majoring in college.
+2012 study from Vanderbilt University’s Curb Center for Art, Enterprise and Public Policy on the demographics, motivations and outcomes of double majoring in college.

 2013 article highlighting six powerful investigative stories over the past year.
 The stories are finalists for the Goldsmith Prize for Investigative Reporting, and make for a strong reading list for classrooms and those interested in journalism.